pockethost/pockethost/packages/www/content/docs/usage/maintenance.md

 ---
 title: Maintenance Mode
 category: usage
+description: Maintenance Mode will prevent your instances pocketbase process from running.
+No requests are processed while your instance is in Maintenance Mode.
 ---

 Maintenance Mode will prevent your instances `pocketbase` process from running.
 No requests are processed while your instance is in Maintenance Mode.